The Top 5 Causes of Power Steering System Damage

 You should also check to make sure the rubber protective coverings are still in good condition.
 If water, dust and dirt get into the steering wheel arch, it can cause rusting and other problems for the EPS system.

-At Christian Brothers Automotive Woodway, most of our services are backed by the 2-year/24,000-mile Nice Difference warranty!
-This guarantees you the best of both auto repair quality and customer service in Texas.
-Give Christian Brothers Automotive in Woodway, TX a call today to schedule your power steering maintenance, and see the nice difference.
+At Christian Brothers Automotive, most of our services are backed by the 2-year/24,000-mile Nice Difference warranty!
+This guarantees you the best of both auto repair quality and customer service.
+Give Christian Brothers Automotive a call today to schedule your power steering maintenance, and see the nice difference.